qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_background.rst

 Parameterizing a remote job through Includer Jobs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A more powerful but also more complex way to taylor a remote job is through an *includer job*, a job that is included by others to add additional configuration to them.
+A more powerful but also more complex way to tailor a remote job is through an *includer job*, a job that is included by others to add additional configuration to them.
 Used to parameterize another job includer jobs are akin to dependency injection in programming languages.

 The component job would *extend* the includer job in its own definition: